seagoingalex/wheel-of-boredom/README.md

 Phase 1 Project - Wheel of Boredom
 Collaborators: Brianna & Alex

 !!
-Remember to run JSON server to ensure the db.json file is accessed and functionality is working as intended !!
+Instructions !!
-// json-server --watch db.json
+1. Run json-server --watch db.json
+2. Type 'open index.html' in terminal to open application in your browser.

 Feature Highlights
 - Functional spinning wheel comprised of tricky HTML/CSS and elicited by an onclick function in the HTML.